 The gay couples I know have demonstrated extra sensitivity, patience, tolerance and commitment parenting abandoned children – they know how these kids perceive the world because LGBT people know what that’s like.

 So when Utah Judge Scott Johansen removed a foster child from a lesbian couple for no other reason than that they were gay, the child suffers, the parenting couple suffers and the community suffers.

-When Illinois and Boston Catholic Charities used religion as a weapon to stop adoption services abandoning all children rather than comply with state laws they caused immense and unnecessary suffering to thousands of families and children.
-Gay marriage is legal in our nation.
+When Illinois and Boston Catholic Charities used religion as a weapon (just one of many religious organizations placing dogma over the life of a child) to stop adoption services altogether – abandoning all children rather than comply with state laws they caused immense and unnecessary suffering to thousands of families and children.

 Gay marriage and adoption are legal in every state in our nation but perpetually challenged by states and religious organizations.